NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/occupancyClassifier.rst

 The first time you initialize this model, it will download the model from the internet to your local computer.

+The images used in the example can be downloaded from `here <https://zenodo.org/record/4562949/files/image_examples.zip>`_.

 .. code-block:: none

     # import the module